4th of July Parade Volunteers

 A: This would depend on the weather.
 For a cold day, you'll want to bring a warm hat, warm gloves, and warm shoes.
 For a sunny day, you'll want to bring sunglasses, suntan lotion, and a hat for shade.
 Remember - the parade goes on rain, shine, or snow.

 Q: Is there a dress code?

-A: Yes.
-We require that no jeans or shorts be worn, and no open toed shoes.
+A: We require clothes to be in good repair and no open toed shoes.
 We strongly recommend that you dress for the weather.
-We do want you to stand out better in a crowd, though.
-To aid in this, we will furnish you with a parade event safety vest, to be worn over your own clothing, so that you are recognizable as being a parade official.
-It must be returned at the end of the day, so that we can clean and re-use them the following year.
+We do want you to stand out better in a crowd so that you are recognizable as being a parade official.
+To aid in this, we will furnish you with a parade t-shirt that we ask you to wear on the day of the event and an event safety vest to be worn over your own clothing so that you are recognizable as being a parade official.
+It must be returned at the end of the day so that we can clean and re-use them the following year.